Accounting for 10% of your overall FICO score, Inquiries are a subject of much debate.

 Let’s go back to basics about Inquiries.

 An inquiry is a record of any company viewing your credit report for the purpose of reviewing your credit history.
-The Fair Credit Reporting Act (FCRA) allows any organizations to view your credit file as long as they have permissible purpose.
+The Fair Credit Reporting Act (FCRA) allows any organization to view your credit file as long as they have a permissible purpose.

 Permissible purpose is defined by the FCRA as;